AnnaFiHEOR/EconSLRVMS/README.md

-# Systematic literature review t- identify the economic and quality of life evidence for the treatment of moderate-to-severe vasomotor symptoms (VMS) associated with menopause
+# Systematic literature review to identify the economic and quality of life evidence for the treatment of moderate-to-severe vasomotor symptoms (VMS) associated with menopause (protocol)

 ## Citation